How to Choose the Best Survival Bow

 A recent innovation that caters specifically to the survival bow market features folding limbs that keep everything in a small, convenient package.
 These often make sense for a bug out bag but not as an everyday bow.

 There are a ton of offerings from big companies like Bear and Martin all the way down to guys making custom bows in their garage.
 You can get kits to make your own or buy the greatest space age technology.
-Even the best survival bows are just simple mechanism but with skill can be used to great effect.
+Even the best survival bows are just a simple mechanism but with skill can be used to great effect.

 Find what suits your needs and abilities and get out and shoot!
 There are few things that capture the imagination more than sending an arrow down range and hearing the satisfying ‘chunk’ as it sticks in the target.
 It harkens back to when skill and hardiness kept us alive and the woodlands were wide and full of game.
 Few things in life are more rewarding!